gnituy18/tmplx/README.md

 </html>
 ```

-### Go expression interpolation
+### Go Expression Interpolation

-Embed Go expressions in HTML using `{ }` for dynamic content.
-You can only place Go expressions as `text nodes` or `attribute values`; other placements cause parsing errors.
+Embed Go expressions in HTML using `{}` for dynamic content.
+You can only place Go expressions in **text nodes** or **attribute values**; other placements cause parsing errors.

-For text nodes, output is HTML-escaped; for attribute values, it is not escaped.
+For text nodes, the output is HTML-escaped; for attribute values, it is not escaped.

-Expressions are wrapped in `fmt.Sprint()` in the output file.
+Expressions are wrapped in `fmt.Sprint()` in the [output Go file](#output).

-script
-You can add `tx-ignore`  to disable Go expression interpolation
+You can add `tx-ignore` to disable Go expression interpolation for that specific node's attribute values and its text children, but not the element children.
 ```html
 <!-- /pages/index.html -->
 <p class='{ strings.Join([]string{"c1", "c2"}, " ") }'>